 How do I know whether I have the flu, or a common cold?

 The common cold is of course the most ‘common’ and is a viral illness that can vary from just feeling a little ‘out of sorts’ to feeling tired and feverish with muscle aches, nasal congestion, sore throat, coughs and sneezes.
+A glass of warm water in the morning is one of the Best Ways to Help a Sore Throat.
 Sometimes you may cough up some green sputum, but this in itself is not a sign of a secondary bacterial infection.
 Influenza or the flu is also viral but can last longer or be more severe with more extreme symptoms of fever, exhaustion, muscle aches and cough.
 However, for both the common cold and the flu, the symptoms can vary from so mild you do not even know you have it, to being quite unwell, depending on your own state of health and immunity.

 How can each of these be treated?